 OVERVIEW

-The Media Research Institute (MRI) offers a competitive, academic year-long Fellowship for research projects that incorporate media with the aim of fostering democratic engagement, increasing civic awareness, and amplifying the diverse voices of our region.
+The Media Research Institute (MRI) offers a competitive, academic year-long Fellowship for research projects that incorporate media to foster democratic engagement, increase civic awareness, and amplify our region's diverse voices.
 Projects must lead to publication or broadcast.
 The MRI encourages projects that are seeking external funding and have innovative applications.

-Applications open starting February 1st, 2024 and are due by March 1st, 2024.
+Applications open starting February 1st, 2024, and are due by March 1st, 2024.
 An information session is held annually, early in the spring semester.
-Full-time faculty and staff at GSU are eligible to apply.
+Full-time faculty and staff at GovState are eligible to apply.

 Successful fellows can expect mentorship from a former fellow, production support from a Digital Learning & Media Design producer, access to a defined suite of production facilities and equipment, research time in the form of a three-credit course reassignment or equivalent work hours, and distribution and promotion of the final product.